-So here we are in the classroom, all the kids scurrying around taking turns to go into the bathroom and put their costumes on!
-The excitement is brewing and the energy is high…except for this one child.
-He is mad.
-This little boy, dressed in the same dirty clothes as the day before, crust around his nose and a stench of days of dirt… didn’t have a costume.
-As we march through the school and out around the building displaying the elaborate costumes for all the endearing parents to see, I catch up with this boy, and ask why he didn’t have a costume.
-He vents, “I wanted one SO BADLY but my mama wouldn’t listen and she never got me one.”
+So in the classroom, all the kids were scurrying around taking turns to go into the bathroom and put their costumes on.
+The excitement was brewing and the energy was high…except for this one child.
+He was mad.
+This little boy, dressed in the same clothes as the day before, crust around his nose and a stench of days of dirt… didn’t have a costume.
+As we marched through the school and out around the building displaying the elaborate costumes for all the endearing parents to see, I caught up with this boy and asked why he didn’t have a costume.
+He sighed and said, “I wanted one SO BADLY but my mama wouldn’t listen and she never got me one.”

 I hugged the poor little boy and said how sorry I was.
 At the end of the party, I approached my son to share this news with him.
 I offered an idea, one that he surely would not easily accept.
 I challenged my sweet boy to give beyond measure.
-I asked him to give his beloved costume to the boy who is mean to him.
-He resisted as any five year old would…but then he grew warmer…as it resonated with him…that this poor kid didn’t have a costume on Halloween.
-We didn’t know why, but we knew this boy was hurting because of it.
+I asked him to give his beloved costume to the boy who was mean to him.
+He resisted as any five-year-old would…but then he grew warmer…as it resonated with him…that this poor child didn’t have a costume on Halloween.
+We didn’t know why, but we knew he was hurting because of it.

 He agreed.
 Bless him.

-As all the kids were frantically packing up their backpacks with a sugar induced frenzy at the end of the fun-filled day, I approached the teacher and asked permission to slip Cade’s costume into the boy’s backpack.
+As all the kids were frantically packing up their backpacks with a sugar-induced frenzy at the end of the fun-filled day, I approached the teacher and asked permission to slip Cade’s costume into the boy’s backpack.
 I wrote a note to go in there with it that attempted to soften the pride with which this may be received.
-Cade and I approached the mean boy and told him he now had a costume for the night.
+My son and I approached the “mean” boy and told him he now had a costume for the night.

 This sad little boy lit up with a big grin and said “Wow!”
-He kept looking at me, while waiting in the bus line- I believe he doubted the gift and the goodness from where it came.
+As he got into the bus line with the others, he kept looking back at me with both elation and confusion- I believe he doubted the gift and the goodness from where it came.
 Perhaps he didn’t quite know what to make of this new and rare feeling of gratitude.
 I’m guessing he didn’t trust the gift or the gratitude.

 But I did.
 And I tried to confirm that message with my nodding smile each time he looked over at me.

 And from that moment on, this little angry boy became this endearing child in need.
-My son saw the transformation.
+My son understood the transformation through his young eyes too.
 And best of all, my son learned that if we love the ones who are angry and without… although difficult…it feels good and right and good again.

 We decided to take this on as a tradition every year at our school.
-The next year, I sent my daughter off to school with TWO costumes.
-One for any kid without a costume, and my daughter would wear the other.
-In the car we talked about what a great idea this is and how we should do it every year.
-I reminded Cade of the previous year’s generous act and how that was such a great gift to this boy.
-It was now Cassidy’s turn to bless someone!
+The next year, I sent my daughter off to school with two extra costumes for any children who were without.
+In the car, we talked about what a great idea this is and how we should do it every year.
+I reminded my son of the previous year’s generous act and how that was such a great gift to this boy.
+It was now my daughter’s turn to bless someone!